kaarelmand/hao_et_al_kaolinite_shuttle/README.md

 ### Data stitching and parameter generation

 The data is inputted in the Microsoft Excel spreadsheet `input_paleosols.xlsx`, which includes paleosol data seperated per source reference on different sheets, but using a unified table structure.
-The ipython notebook `paleosol_unify.ipynb` then applies [`pandas`](https://github.com/pandas-dev/pandas) to stitch the data into a unified table, outputted as the spreadsheet `unified_paleosols.xlsx`.
+The ipython notebook `paleosol_unify.ipynb` then applies [`pandas`](https://github.com/pandas-dev/pandas), [`pyrolite`](https://github.com/morganjwilliams/pyrolite/), and [`mendeleev`](https://github.com/lmmentel/mendeleev) to stitch the data into a unified table with homogenised units, outputted as the spreadsheet `unified_paleosols.xlsx`.
+For calculated chemical parameters, instead of only saving the calculated number, the cells are instead filled with Excel formulae referencing the inputted data.
-This file also includes calculated chemical parameters represented through Excel formulae referencing the inputted data in order that the calculations could be vetted by colleagues not familiar with python.
+This is done in order that the calculations could be vetted by colleagues not familiar with python.
 This is done using the [`openpyxl`](https://foss.heptapod.net/openpyxl/openpyxl) package.

 ### Data visualisation